-Since 1987, 40 landowners have donated their land, a conservation easement over their land, or a portion thereof to the land trust.
+Since 1987, more than 40 landowners have donated their land, placed a conservation easement over their land, or a portion thereof to the land trust.
 This incredible generosity has ensured healthy shorelines, streams and forests in our region, forever.

 Donation of conservation land or easement